-For the first time, a group of 40 nursing and midwifery students from private medical training institutes in the Dar es Salaam area are getting practical clinical experience at private medical facilities thanks to a pilot designed by SHOPS Plus.
+For the first time, a group of 40 nursing and midwifery students from private medical training institutes in the Dar es Salaam area received practical clinical experience at private medical facilities thanks to a pilot designed by SHOPS Plus.

-Launched on June 19, 2018, the pilot is part of a SHOPS Plus and Association of Private Health Colleges initiative designed to strengthen human resources for health in Tanzania.
+The pilot, which ran from June to September 2018, was part of a SHOPS Plus and Association of Private Health Colleges initiative designed to strengthen human resources for health in Tanzania.

 One of the greatest challenges to improving the delivery of essential health services in Tanzania, including services for malaria, family planning, and HIV/AIDS, is the shortage of trained health workers.
 Historically, students studying at private medical training institutes have had to rely on securing practicum opportunities within public health facilities, but these are limited and costly.